BTAI Investors Have Opportunity to Lead BioXcel Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioXcel Therapeutics, Inc. ("BioXcel" or the "Company") (NASDAQ: BTAI).
+BENSALEM, Pa., Aug.
+1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioXcel Therapeutics, Inc. ("BioXcel" or the "Company") (NASDAQ: BTAI).

 Class Period: December 15, 2021 – June 28, 2023